khanpark28/Documents/deeplearning/pytorch/README.md

 (pip install torchvision) <- NOT RECOMMENDED
 ```

-Torchvision is also needed, but general way to install torchvision is not recommended since it override the special version for GTX 3070, which is installed already from installation for PyTorch.
+Torchvision is also needed, but general way to install torchvision is not recommended since it override the special version for RTX 3070, which is installed already from installation for PyTorch.

 #### Before install torchvision with 'pip install torchvision'
 ```